harness/developer-hub/tutorials/security-tests/your-first-sto-pipeline.md

 ## Developer workflow

 You're a developer, working in various development branches and merging your code updates.
-You want to make sure you don't introduce any new vulnerabilities when you merge your code into a target branch.
-Using STO, you can scan your repo automatically and then use the results to pinpoint and fix your vulnerabilties before you do any merge.
+You want to make sure you don't introduce any new vulnerabilities when you merge your code into the upstream branch.
+Using STO, you can scan your repo automatically and then use the results to pinpoint and fix your vulnerabilties before you merge.

 ### Set up your codebase